American Biographical Institute: World Forum

-The ABI was the co-host, with the International Biographical Centre, of a yearly World Forum (previously the International Congress on Arts and Communications), which invited a group for a week of professional seminars, artistic displays, and performances, and culture sharing.
-Host cities over the 31 yearly meetings have included New York; Washington D.C.; New Orleans; San Francisco; Edinburgh; Cambridge, UK; Nairobi; Madrid; Lisbon; Cambridge, Mass.
-USA; Oxford, UK.; Singapore; and Sydney.
-The Maitre Artiste of Ethiopia, Afewerk Tekle was a regular attendee.
+The ABI was the co-host, with the International Biographical Centre (IBC), of a yearly World Forum (previously the International Congress on Arts and Communications), which invited a group for a week of professional seminars, artistic displays, and performances, and culture sharing.
+Host cities over 31 yearly meetings have included New York; Washington, D.C.; New Orleans; San Francisco; Edinburgh; Cambridge, UK; Nairobi; Madrid; Lisbon; Cambridge, Mass., USA; Oxford, UK; Singapore; and Sydney.
+The Maitre Artiste of Ethiopia, Afewerk Tekle, was a regular attendee.
 No proceedings of these forums were produced except the ABI which included these in a newsletter.
-The often prestigious location was later listed on their literature as if to add gravitas.